-The two best-selling professional metal detectors in Alaska by a wide margin are the White’s Electronics GMT and White’s Electronics MXT.
-This is because a set of local circumstances favor these two detectors.
+The two best-selling professional metal detectors in Alaska over the last twenty years are probably the White’s Electronics GMT and White’s Electronics MXT.
+This is because a set of local circumstances favored these two detectors.
 These two machines are based on the same circuitry, but have very different design goals and therefore features which determine which might be the best choice.

 Since the sole purpose of the GMT is prospecting, it operates at a high 48 kHz for extreme sensitivity to small metal items... hopefully gold nuggets.
 It is not a "gold-only" machine in that it picks up all metals.
 The "gold-only" detector has yet to be invented.
 It does however have a very efficient system for separating ferrous (iron or steel) items from non-ferrous items (gold, copper, silver, lead, aluminum, etc.)